WhiteHouse/petitions/README.md

 We the People is a work in progress and currently exists at a very basic level of functionality.
 Priorities for future development are detailed below.

 The following descriptions are for informational purposes only and should not be interpreted as commitments or guarantees of future code releases in any way.

-*Move from MongoDB to MySQL*

-The current release depends on MongoDB.
-When we first created the application, we wanted to make sure we had a highly scalable application and database to meet our anticipated performance needs under high loads.
-We have been running MongoDB in production for over a year, but we have decided that the performance benefits it provides are outweighed by the complexity of trying to extend Drupal features backed by MongoDB.

-We are currently moving to a fully MySQL-backed application to increase the speed the development of new features and other aspects of maintaining the Drupal application.
-Our next release will be a dev branch that will be fully backed by MySQL, and once there is a tag for that branch, we will no longer maintain the MongoDB branch.

 *Install Profile*